 Dr. Madhur Behl, is an assistant professor in Computer Science at the University of Virginia.
-He has a secondary appointment in Engineering Systems & Environment at UVA.
+He has a secondary appointment in Engineering Systems and Environment at UVA.
 He is also the Co-Founder of Expresso Logic, a NSF SBIR small business delivering machine learning solutions to control engineering problems.
 He received his Ph.D.
 (2015) and M.S.
 (2012), in Electrical and Systems Engineering, both from the University of Pennsylvania.
 He has held visiting researcher positions at Honeywell Automation and Control Laboratory, and at ETH Zurich, Switzerland.

 His research interests lie in cyber physical systems, machine learning, control systems, statistics, and optimization.
 His work on Data Predictive Control (DPC) aims at bridging the gap between machine learning and control synthesis.
 Applications of his work include energy-efficient buildings, smart cities, industrial automation, advanced manufacturing, autonomous vehicles, internet of things, and medical devices.